What is RESTfm?

 RESTfm allows you to use standard FMS Privileges for client access credentials, or choose to configure API keys instead of providing usernames and passwords to clients.

-RESTfm works with FileMaker Server 11 and 12 via PHP Web Publishing, running on a Mac with Apache or Windows with IIS 7 or later.
+RESTfm works with FileMaker Server 11 through 13 via PHP Web Publishing, running on a Mac with Apache or Windows with IIS 7 or later.

 What can I use RESTfm for?